-When people talk about encrypted email services, Proton Mail is probably the first one that gets mentioned.
-And why not?
-The service was designed by engineers and scientists from places like CERN and MIT for cripes sakes.
+Proton Mail is probably the most well-known end-to-end encrypted (E2EE) email service today.
+It certainly has brain-power behind it, having been designed by engineers and scientists from places like CERN and MIT.
 Since it launched a few years ago, Proton Mail has only grown more polished, more powerful, and more popular.
-It is obviously the choice for our first secure email service review here at Security Tech.
+It is obvioreusly the choice for our first secure email service review here at Security Tech.

 Let's dive right in, shall we?